How do you meet the social needs and interests of the residents?

 How do I decide which home is the best fit for my family member?

 We are sensitive to individual needs for privacy as well as socialization.
 We look closely at each incoming resident’s personality, preferences, communication skills, cognitive level and mobility and we endeavor to match the person to a home that is most appropriate.
-Additionally, we have 17 locations and approximately 136 residents.
-This enables us to bring residents with common interests together from different homes.
+Additionally, we have 17 locations and approximately 140 residents which enables us to gather residents with common interests together from different homes.